Rishi-Raj29/Movielens_ml-20m/README.md

 •             Use appropriate data warehouse modelling to scale and accommodate 100 million records

-•             Develop an API service to
+•             Develop an API service to:

 		o             Retrieve movies and details based on the genres, year range and rating